 A build with a scale much smaller than a Minifigure so that when you put one in it, it will look like Godzilla attacking.
 It can vary from a build just shy of being in the Minifigure scale to a whole city that can fit in the palm of your hand, in which it wouldn't be possible to see a figure at all.

-Like LEGO Boost, Mindstorms allow older children to create robots with Technic and System parts and code them using desktop software.
+Like LEGO Boost, Mindstorms allows older children to create robots with Technic and System parts and code them using desktop software.
 In addition to Boost's color and distance sensors, Mindstorms has a touch sensor, an infrared sensor, and a remote infrared beacon.
 It has an intelligent brick that can be programmed.
 The two systems are not compatible with each other.

 The figures included in sub-themes Friends, Elves, Disney Princesses, and D.C.
 Super Hero Girls.
 The parts of mini-dolls are interchangeable, like regular mini-figures, but the legs can not move separately or backward.
 Unlike Minifigures, the skin color of mini-dolls is either light flesh, flesh, or medium dark flesh.
 There are three torso types for teenage girls, adult women, and boys and men.
 The legs have different molds, allowing you to choose between skirts, shorts, trousers, or dresses.
 Also, almost all mini-dolls wear shoes printed on the leg parts.
 The hair of most female mini-dolls is made of soft plastic and compatible with regular Minifigures.
 However, the neck connection is thinner than a Minifigure, so the heads are not.
 While the size of the hands is the same, mini-dolls can't move their hands like Minifigures, but they can use the same accessories.

 Minifigure or Minifig: The little LEGO people are included in almost every set.
 The Minifigures we know today were released in 1978 and haven't changed since design.
 The printing, however, is a whole different story.
-It began with two dots as eyes and a smile for every Minifigure, and now you can find almost every emotion along with other types of faces, male and female, with glasses, moustaches, freckles, make-up, and so on.
+It began with two dots as eyes and a smile for every Minifigure, and now you can find almost every emotion along with other types of faces, male and female, with glasses, mustaches, freckles, make-up, and so on.

 There are many books about Minifigures alone, but let me give you a quick summary and fact timeline about the milestones of Minifigures based on the infographic the LEGO Group has kindly provided on their webpage.